Brooksville, Florida: 19th century

-Fort DeSoto, established about 1840 to give protection to settlers from Native Americans, was located at the northeastern edge of present-day Brooksville on Croom Road about one-half mile east of U.S. Highway 41.
+Fort DeSoto, established in 1840 to give protection to settlers from Native Americans, was located at the northeastern edge of present-day Brooksville on Croom Road about one-half-mile east of U.S. Highway 41.
 The fort was also a trading post and a regular stop on the Concord stagecoach line which ran from Palatka to Tampa.

-The fort was built on top of a heavy bed of limestone, a fact which they were unaware of at the time.
-This made it exceedingly difficult to obtain water, thus causing the location to be abandoned.
+The fort was built on top of a heavy bed of limestone, which was unknown of at the time.
+This made it difficult to obtain water, causing the location to be abandoned.